ajitkumarpal1/Policy-Management/README.md

 #what this code Doing

 mainly this project calling php api store data to database, and get data from database to represent in the project.

+#To use it
+1.Download the project.

+2.Open Terminal or CMD and run the command 'npm install'.

+3.Then run the command 'ng serve --open' or 'ng s --o'.